plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 where the first entry is near out `NA` value, which reflects the way we set up our training sequences.
 This can now be plotted to illustrate the prediction based on the eight historic data points.

 ![Prediction]({{ site.url }}/assets/prediction_example.svg)
+*The predicion of our trained network given an initial production history.*

 We can visually inspect what the above value for loss on the validation set looks like

 ![Prediction vs reference]({{ site.url }}/assets/prediction_reference_example.svg)
+*Comparing the prediction to the reference history.*